MiSTer-devel/PSX_MiSTer/README.md

 - EA     - SPU timeout
 - EB     - DMA and CPU interlock error
 - EC     - DMA FIFO overflow
-- ED     - CPU Data/Bus request timeout
+- ED     - CPU Data/Bus request timeout -> will also appear if the BIOS is not found or corrupt or no SDRAM module is installed
 - EE     - Dotclock used as timer report(only relevant if game shows issues)

 ## Debug Options